 Step 11.
 Click on the Lock Screen to see the login screen.

 Step 12.
 Then, click the Ease of Access button in the lower-right corner, and the Snipping Tool will launch.
 Set Snipping Tool mode “Full-screen Snip” to take a full Windows shot.
-Press Ctrl + C to copy the screenshot in the Clipboard, log in to your PC, and paste Microsoft Word or any other program using Ctrl + V shortcut.
+Press Ctrl + C to copy the screenshot to the Clipboard, log in to your PC, and paste Microsoft Word or any other program using the Ctrl + V shortcut.

 Step 13.
 If you cannot copy the screenshot for any reason, you can print the screenshot to a PDF file or XPS document; once you have taken a screenshot of the login screen, press Ctrl + P keys to invoke the Print dialog box.
 Select “Microsoft Print to PDF” or “Microsoft XPS Document Writer” printer and click the Print button.
 Please select the location to save your PDF or XPS, name the PDF or XPS file, and you are done with it.
 There is no need to log in to save the PDF or XPS file.